 - Limited progress is being made.

-- Concerns are raised by the teacher, for example if there is a change in the pupil’s behaviour or self-esteem is affecting progress.
+- Concerns are raised by the teacher, for example if your child is making poor progress despite interventions of support or there is a change in the pupil’s behaviour or self-esteem

-- Use of tools to identify areas of learning or emotional wellbeing that are in need of support.
+- Use of checklists and assessments to identify areas of learning or emotional wellbeing that are in need of support.

 - Consultations between class teachers and members of the leadership team where progress data is discussed e.g. pupil progress meetings.

-- Liaison with external agencies e.g. Educational Psychology Service.
+- Liaison with external agencies e.g. Educational Psychology Service, Speech, Language, Communication and Autism Team etc.

 - Health diagnosis through a paediatrician.